eacheson/rr-eclipse-git/README.md

   Creating your own GitHub repo is simply a matter of filling out one screen.
 Login to your GitHub account and create a new GitHub repository [at this link](https://github.com/new).
 Give your new repository a short and memorable name, ideally using lowercase letters only and dashes to separate words, e.g. `rr-eclipse-git`, and check the option to initialize this repository with a README:

   **Note:** Public repos are always free, and private repos are free when you get a free student account, and otherwise you currently have to pay $7/month to get unlimited private repos.
 Applying for a [free student account](https://education.github.com/pack) is highly recommended!
-(It will probably be several days before you get an application approved.)
+(It will probably take several days before you get your application approved.)

   ![GitHub: Create a new repository](figures/github-create-new-repo-named.png)